firstprinciplesecurity/Security-Incident-Response-Template/template.md

 - Action item 2- Owner 2
 - Action item 3- Owner 2

 **Incident Categorization:** If there is a way you label incidents this would be a good spot to assign a label.
-DDOS, exfiltration, malware, crypto mining, misconfiguration to name a few.
+DDOS, exfiltration, malware, crypto mining, and misconfiguration to name a few.
 Extremely useful when you want to do a year in review of incidents or look at quarterly trending.

-**Incident Cost (Aspirational):** One of the things Ashley and I have been toying with on the side is figuring out cost of an incident in two ways
+**Incident Cost (Aspirational):** One of the things Ashley and I have been toying with on the side is figuring out the cost of an incident in two ways
 - How much did the incident cost to handle?
 (Responder time)
 - How much did the incident save the company? ( Risk unrealized)
 More to come here.
 We have developed a few models we want to share as a follow-up post.

 **Related Incidents:** In the age of ML it's only reasonable to build an incident knowledgement system.
 We often found while on call our peers would ping us and say “Hey I have dealt with a similar incident it was 1234”.
 While handling the incident or during the post-incident review we encourage teams to tag similar incidents.
-It will help minimize the mean time to resolve and the next person on call will thank you!
+It will help minimize the meantime to resolve and the next person on call will thank you!

 # 🎯 Executive Incident Summary